Spreading speeds in reducible multitype branching random walk: Introduction

-Let $Z^{(n)}$ be the $n$th generation point process.
-Let $Z^{(n)}_\sigma$ be the points of $Z^{(n)}$ with type $\sigma$ and $F^{(n)}_\sigma$ those that are also the first in their line of descent to have type $\sigma$.
+Let $Z^{(n)}$ be the $n$th-generation point process.
+Let $Z^{(n)}_\sigma $ be the points of~$Z^{(n)}$ with type $\sigma$.
 Later, exponential moment conditions on the intensity measure of $Z$ will be imposed that ensure these are well-defined point processes (because the expected numbers in bounded sets are finite).
 Let $\cF{n}$ be the information on all families with the parent in a generation up to and including $n-1$.
-Hence $Z^{(n)}$ is known when $\cF{n}$ is.
-Let $\rB{\sigma}{n}$ be the rightmost particle of type $\sigma$ in the $n$th generation, so that
+Hence $Z^{(n)}$ is known when $\cF {n}$ is known.
+Let $m(-\theta)$ be the nonnegative matrix of the Laplace transforms of the intensity measures~$\tE_\nu Z_\sigma$:

+Then it is well known, and verified by induction, that the powers of the matrix $m$ provide the transforms of the intensity measures $\tE _\nu Z^{(n)}_\sigma$: